Photo: Lauren Desberg

 As a saxophonist and flutist, Ennis has performed with artists such as The Jon Hatamiya Sextet, The Jon Hatamiya Big Band, The Bill Holman Big Band, Pete Escovedo, The 7Teen Big Band, and Sammy Miller and The Congregation.
 In 2023, Ennis performed with Red Bull Symphonic and acclaimed producer Metro Boomin, led under the baton of maestro Anthony Parnther.
 He has also been a featured soloist with the San Bernadino Symphony.

-Ennis has received his B.A. in Global Jazz Studies from UCLA, and an M.M. in Jazz Performance from the University of Southern California.
-He is continuing at the University of Southern California where he serves as a teaching assistant while pursuing his DMA.
+Ennis holds a B.A. in Global Jazz Studies from UCLA, and an M.M. in Jazz Performance from the University of Southern California.
+He received his DMA in Jazz Studies from the University of Southern California, with an academic field in Music Teaching and Learning, and elective fields in Composition and Instrumental Conducting.